shahisachin917/Assignment1/create-react-app/README.md

 # Today's Goal

-Installing React environment using Create React App
+1. Installing React environment using Create React App

-Only Once
-git init

-git add .
-git commit -m "message here"

-Go to source control
-Click on Publish

-From second time
-git add .
-git commit -m "message here"
-git push
+2. Creating First Component with React
+3. Writing HTML (JSX) and CSS with React
+4. Semantic HTML in React